malvinarum/PlexRPC-API-Cloudflare-Worker/README.md

 | **`LOG_ONLY`** | **Default.** Logs Client UUIDs and Versions for analytics but allows all traffic.
 Rate limiting is disabled.
 Use this for testing/rollouts. |
 | **`STRICT`** | **Active Defense.** Enforces UUID checks, enables Rate Limiting (30 req/min), and blocks old versions. |

-### The "Trojan Horse" Update System
+### Passive Update Notification System
 When in `STRICT` mode, if an outdated client (older than `LATEST_CLIENT_VERSION`) requests metadata, the Worker will **not** fetch real data.
-Instead, it returns a fake metadata payload containing an "Update Required" image and text.
-This forces the user's Rich Presence to display an update notification.
+Instead, it returns a placeholder metadata payload containing an "Update Required" image and text.
+This naturally prompts the user to update by displaying the notification directly in their Rich Presence status.

 ## 📡 API Endpoints